Christine Pelosi: Career

 Her work in public policy and politics includes service as executive director (1998–1999), Platform Chair (1995–2008), and Women's Caucus Chair (2011–2021) of the California Democratic Party; Deputy City Attorney (Construction and Trial Teams) and Assistant District Attorney (Sexual Assault and Child Abuse Unit) for the City of San Francisco; U.S. Department of Housing and Urban Development Special Counsel in the Clinton/Gore Administration (1999–2001); and Chief of Staff to U.S. Representative John F. Tierney (2001–2005).
 Pelosi has also served as a board member and the Interim Executive Director of the Young Democrats of America (2011).

 She is the author of Campaign Boot Camp: Basic Training for Future Leaders (2007) and Campaign Boot Camp 2.0 (2012), books used in her leadership trainings for candidates and causes.

 Pelosi has written blog posts for The Huffington Post.

 Pelosi has served as volunteer board member for the AIDS Memorial Grove and the New Leaders Council.

 She has been named a potential successor to her mother's seat in the House by the Los Angeles Times.
 She is seen as a successor to her mother given Nancy's immense influence in the San Francisco district.
+However, a week after her mother announced she would not run for reelection, Pelosi opted not to run for her seat, instead running for a seat in the California State Senate in 2028.